pfsense/docs/source/dhcp/static-mappings-inside-dhcp-pools.rst

 to get 192.168.0.25 because it is currently in use.

-As such, it is best to only make assignments outside the range/pool, and the pfSense WebGUI enforces this practice.
+As such, it is best to only make assignments outside the range/pool, and the pfSense® webGUI enforces this practice.

 If assignments absolutely must be made inside the pool, and the risks involved are worth taking and want to do so anyway, the input validation